BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Matching eROSITA to the BLAZE catalog

-For all sources, we collect basic source information such as the total amount of source counts and on-axis exposure times.
-Count information is given as the number of photons detected by all TMs for the 0.2--2.3\,keV band, or as the combination of counts measured between 1.0--10.0\,keV for TMs 5 and~7 and 0.2--10.0\,keV for all other TMs.
-We utilize the Bayesian approach of \citet{park:2006} to determine hardness ratios, , where $N_\mathrm{So}$ and $N_\mathrm{Ha}$ are the counts in the softer and harder band, respectively, and their uncertainties.
-We ignore TMs 5 and~7, and use the energy bands 0.2--0.7\,keV, 0.7--1.2\,keV, and 1.2--5.0\,keV, hereafter bands 1, 2, and 3.
+For all sources, we collected basic source information such as the total amount of source counts and on-axis exposure times.
+The count information is given as the number of photons detected by all TMs for the 0.2--2.3\,keV band, or as the combination of counts measured between 1.0--10.0\,keV for TMs 5 and~7 and 0.2--10.0\,keV for all other TMs.
+We utilized the Bayesian approach of \citet{park:2006} to determine hardness ratios, where $N_\mathrm{So}$ and $N_\mathrm{Ha}$ are the counts in the softer and harder band, respectively, and their uncertainties.
+We ignored TMs 5 and~7, and used the energy bands 0.2--0.7\,keV, 0.7--1.2\,keV, and 1.2--5.0\,keV, hereafter bands 1, 2, and 3.
 For an absorbed power law with $N_\mathrm{H}=1\times10^{21}\,\mathrm{cm}^{-2}$ and photon index $\Gamma_\mathrm{X}=2$, these bands contain a similar number of photons.
-The different hardness ratios are designated as follows: HR12 is the hardness calculated using bands 1 and 2, HR23 uses bands 2 and 3, and HR13 bands 1 and 3.
+The different hardness ratios are designated as follows: HR12 is the hardness calculated using bands~1 and~2, HR23 uses bands~2 and~3, and HR13 bands~1 and~3.
+The uncertainties given for the hardness ratios correspond to the smallest credible interval at 90\% confidence around the most likely value.

-The source fluxes reported in the eRASS1 catalogs are determined as part of the \textit{eROSITA} source detection pipeline.
-They are based on maximum likelihood methods, applying pre-determined energy conversion factors assuming an absorbed power law with $\Gamma_\mathrm{X}=2.0$ and an absorption column density of $N_\mathrm{H}=3\times10^{20}\,\mathrm{cm}^{-2}$.
-We determine source intrinsic fluxes for the 0.2--2.3\,keV band based on spectral modeling with fixed parameters.
-We use simple absorbed power laws \texttt{tbabs*powerlaw} (\texttt{tbabs(1)*powerlaw(1)"}), with the abundances of \citet{wilms:2000} and the cross-sections of \citet{verner:1996} and fix the equivalent hydrogen column, $N_\mathrm{H}$, to the 21\,cm value for the source position reported by the \citet{hi4picollaboration:2016}.
-We then determine the 0.2--2.3\,keV fluxes from fits of the spectral continuum to the full \textit{eROSITA} energy range from 0.2\,keV (1\,keV for TM5 and~7) to 10.0\,keV for four fixed photon indices, $\Gamma_\mathrm{X}$, covering the range expected from blazar-like spectra $\Gamma_\mathrm{X} = \{1.5 , 1.7 , 2.0 , 2.3\}$.
+The source fluxes reported in the eRASS1 catalogs were determined as part of the \textit{eROSITA} source detection pipeline.
+They are based on maximum likelihood methods, applying predetermined energy conversion factors assuming an absorbed power law with $\Gamma_\mathrm{X}=2.0$ and an absorption column density of $N_\mathrm{H}=3\times10^{20}\,\mathrm{cm}^{-2}$.
+We determined source intrinsic fluxes for the 0.2--2.3\,keV band based on spectral modeling with fixed parameters.
+We used simple absorbed power laws \texttt{tbabs*powerlaw} (\texttt{tbabs(1)*powerlaw(1)"}), with the abundances of \citet{wilms:2000} and the cross-sections of \citet{verner:1996} and fix the equivalent hydrogen column, $N_\mathrm{H}$, to the 21\,cm value for the source position reported by the \citet{hi4picollaboration:2016}.
+We then determined the 0.2--2.3\,keV fluxes from fits of the spectral continuum to the full \textit{eROSITA} energy range from 0.2\,keV (1\,keV for TM5 and~7) to 10.0\,keV for four fixed photon indices, $\Gamma_\mathrm{X}$, covering the range expected from blazar-like spectra $\Gamma_\mathrm{X} = \{1.5 , 1.7 , 2.0 , 2.3\}$.